-This separate verification step allows for specialized Test Engineers (which can be part of the development group, or a separate, DMSD-wide group) to analyze requirements and ensure that the feature has been sufficiently tested, addressing concerns that may not have been taken into consideration during development, such as scalability, usability, etc.
+This separate verification step allows for specialized Test Engineers to analyze requirements and ensure that the feature has been sufficiently tested, addressing concerns that may not have been taken into consideration during development, such as scalability, usability, etc.

-- Bug description. - Bug test description, documenting how the problem can be reproduced.
+- Bug description.

+- Bug test description, documenting how the problem can be reproduced.

+- Additional test specifications.